Areeb-16/Areeb-16/README.md

-role        : Full Stack Developer & AI Enthusiast location    : Karachi, Pakistan education   : BS Computer Science — IoBM (2024–Present) focus       : Web Development · AI · Automation
+role        : Full Stack Developer & AI Enthusiast location    : Karachi, Pakistan education   : BS Computer Science — IoBM (2024–Present) focus       : Web Development · Artificial Intelligence · Automation
 status      : Open to internships and freelance collaborations
 ```

-I'm a Computer Science undergraduate at the **Institute of Business Management (IoBM)**, Karachi, with a hands-on approach to building robust web applications and automation tooling.
-I've worked with Java-based full-stack architectures, browser automation, and email processing systems in real freelance environments.
-My parallel interest in **Cybersecurity** drives me to think about what I build through the lens of resilience, security, and reliability.
+I'm a Computer Science undergraduate at the **Institute of Business Management (IoBM)**, Karachi, with a hands-on approach to building robust full-stack web applications and automation tooling.
+I've worked with Java-based full-stack architectures, Spring Boot, React, database-driven systems, and browser automation in real freelance and academic environments.
+My parallel interest in **Artificial Intelligence** drives me to explore how intelligent systems can be integrated into practical, real-world applications.

 **Open To:** Internships · Freelance Projects · Open Source Collaboration · Entry-Level Engineering Roles